spacemeshos/POET-OLD/protocol.md

 - We say node u is a parent of node v if there's a direct edge from u to v in the DAG (based on its construction)
 - Each node has a label.
 The label li of node i (the node with id i) is defined as: `li = Hx(i,lp1,...,lpd)` where `(p1,...,pd) = parents(i)`.
 For example, the root node's label is `lε = Hx("", l0, l1)` as it has 2 only parents l0 and l1 and its id is the empty string ""

 ##### Computing node parents ids
 Given a node i in a dag(n), we need a way determine its set of parent nodes.
 For example, we use the set to compute its label.
 This can be implemented without having to store all DAG edges in storage.

+Note that with this binary string labeling scheme we get the following properties:

+1. The id of left sibling of a node in the dag is node i label with the last bit flipped from 1 to 0. e.g. the left sibling of node with id `1001` is `1000`
+2. The id of a direct parent in Bn of a node i equals to i with the last bit removed. e.g. the parent of node with id `1011` is `101`

-The parents ids can be computed based onlly on the DAG definition and the node's identifer by the following algorithm:
+- Using these properties, the parents ids can be computed based onlly on the DAG definition and the node's identifer by the following algorithm:

 `If id has n bits (node is a leaf in dag(n)) then add the ids of all siblings of nodes on the path from the node to the root, else add to the set the 2 nodes below it (left and right nodes) as defined by the binary tree Bn.`